angela-d/brain-dump/sysadmin/de-google-android-with-lineageos.md

 - Allow root access when launched
 - Navigate to `/data/lineageos_updates` and long press delete old .img files.

-You could also skip installing Amaze and delete old .img via adb and cli, but as any experienced sysadmin will tell you, running `rm -rf` with inexperienced hands is asking for trouble.
+You could also skip installing Amaze and delete old .img via adb and cli, but as any experienced sysadmin will tell you, running `rm` with inexperienced hands is asking for trouble.
 I do not recommend anyone do it.

 You can also install Lineage to [Raspberry Pi](https://www.maketecheasier.com/install-lineage-os-on-raspberry-pi/)